kshardha/cicdnewman/README.md

 --capabilities CAPABILITY_IAM
 ```

-* you can now add this function as a stage in code pipe line.
+* you will now add this function as a stage in code pipeline.

 TODO: edit pipeline instructions and screen shots

 * execute your pipeline now and when complete you will

 TODO: Apply granular permissions according to least priv access.